viniciusLambert/disaster-response-pipeline/README.md

 ## Data
-The data for this project is Tweets cataloged by Figure eight as disaster related, it inform what type of disaster a tweet is related.
+The data for this project is Tweets cataloged by Figure eight as disaster-related, it informs what type of disaster a tweet is related to.

-The categories presents on dataset is:
+The categories present on dataset is:

 - Related: Is related to a disaster
 - Request: Request something